 How To Translate Blogs Category With WPML #

-Flexia Pro lets you translate the category of your blog into your preferred languages.
+Flexia Pro lets you translate the category of your blogs into your preferred languages.
 Just install & activate Flexia Pro and make the changes accordingly following the instructions.

 Final Outcome #